igrowbeards/homebrew/RPG.md

   bad / anxious             | -2
   awful / scared            | -3
   hopeless / petrified      | -4
-  attrotious / scared stiff | -5
+  atrocious / scared stiff  | -5

   During character creation you _must_ take at least one weakness, but may optionally take 5 more levels.
   You may increase a skill by one level for each of the optional weakness levels you take.